dungnguyenq/repos-insight/README.md

 - Function will be implement in the future:

-  - Need to authorize API
+  - Authorize API needed
-  - Add unit test
+  - Add Unit Test
   - Get more data from github
   - ...